brechtbilliet/spa-concepts-demystified/components.md

   <dd>When we hover a star it can highlight the star, so the user will know he can click it.</dd>
 </dl>

 Single page applications will mostly render additional HTML for custom components.
-The component below might output something like this:
+The component above might output something like this:

 ```html
 	<rating>